Armanlone/The-Thief-Source-Code/README.md

 - Feel free to change whatever you want in this game project including the codes, sounds, etc.
 - Please don't use it in or for NFT purposes.
 - If you ever used this source code, credit isn't necessary but greatly appreciated.
-- You can credit me as Armanlone or @armanlone_mainYou can also contact me through Twitter: @armanlone_main for queries.
+- You can credit me as Armanlone or @armanlone_main.
+- You can also contact me through Twitter: @armanlone_main for queries.

 Thank you for downloading this source code.